rmjarvis/TreeCorr/README.md

   combination of shear, kappa, and counts.)
 - 2-point functions can be done with correct curved-sky calculation using RA, Dec coordinates or on a Euclidean tangent plane.
-- The front end is in python, which can be used as a python module or as a standalone executable using configuration files.
+- The front end is in Python, which can be used as a Python module or as a standalone executable using configuration files.
 - The actual computation of the correlation functions is done in C++ using ball trees (similar to kd trees), which make the calculation extremely